tale-toul/OCP4UPIAWS/README.md

 $ rm clover/openshift/99_openshift-cluster-api_master-machines-*.yaml
 $ rm clover/openshift/99_openshift-cluster-api_worker-machineset-*.yaml
 ```
-1. Edit the file **cluster-scheduler-02-config.yml** in the manifests directory and set the parameter **mastersSchedulable** to **false** to prevent pods from being scheduled on the master machines:
+1. Edit the file **manifests/cluster-scheduler-02-config.yml**  and set the parameter **mastersSchedulable** to **false** to prevent pods from being scheduled on the master machines:

 ```yaml
 spec:
   mastersSchedulable: false
 ```

-1. Make sure that the tags section in the file manifests/cluster-dns-02-config.yml are the same that will later be used to create the infrastructure, and the public zone id is also the same that will be used by terraform.
+1. Make sure that the tags section in the file **manifests/cluster-dns-02-config.yml** are the same that will later be used by terraform to create the infrastructure, and the public zone id is also the same that will be used by terraform.

 ```yaml
 spec: